SoWieMarkus/pushy-island-android/README.md

 I implemented all entities from the original game.
 Additionally to that I added some new entities.
 They are mostly logic gates.
 The functionallity is explained down below in the tutorial.

+### Campaign

+All original level can be played in the game.
+Additionally I added some new level with my new entities to the campaign.

 ### Editor

 With the editor you can create your own level.
 It supports these functionalities: